 The first customers came to pick blueberries in May 2013.
 After visiting Bill Jacobs at his blackberry farm in Owasso, Gwen became interested in growing blackberries.
 So, she purchased a trellising system from Trellis Growing Systems, LLC in Fort Wayne, Indiana.
 In the fall of 2013, after preparing and fertilizing the planting site, some family, friends, farm employees and workers from the trellis company gathered at the farm and installed the trellis system and planted 1,250 blackberry plants (almost two acres).
 The first blackberries were harvested during the Summer of 2014.

 In March of 2014, Gwen was diagnosed with Stage 3 Breast Cancer.
 Even though she had a mastectomy, chemotherapy, and radiation during the remainder of that year, she was determined to keep the berry farm going.
-In addition to helping Gerald take care of Gwen, Erin helped pick berries for customers and ran the “berry hut” where customers came to pick up buckets for picking and return to pay for their berries and have them packaged for taking home.
+In addition to taking care of Gwen, Erin helped pick berries for customers and ran the “berry hut”, where customers come to pick up buckets for picking and return to pay for their berries and have them packaged for taking home.
 Gwen is very thankful for all of the help by family, friends, and employees during her recovery and knows the farm would not have succeeded without them.

 Gwen then decided it would be great to also have strawberries at the berry farm.
 So, an area where some of the blueberry plants were not flourishing was cleared and prepared, and 15,000 strawberry “plugs” were planted in October 2014.
 The strawberry plants were growing just as planned, the blueberry plants were blooming and showing signs of a bumper crop, and the blackberry plants were showing promise of a large harvest.
 Then, in March 2015, a hailstorm knocked off almost all of the blooms from the blueberry plants, and a 13-inch rain in late May 2015 flooded the strawberry patch after only one week’s harvest.
 Those heavy rains, followed by high temperatures and more rain in June and July stunted the blackberry harvest.
 Gwen’s philosophy: farming is like anything else in life; we must do our best when doing the tasks assigned to us, and leave the results to God.

-When the berries are ready for picking, Huldy’s Farm will be open Mondays through Saturdays, from 8:00 a.m. until 1:00 p.m. (closed Sundays).
+When the berries are ready for picking, Huldy’s Farm will be open Tuesdays through Saturdays, from 8am until 6pm.
 Appointments may be scheduled for other times.
-Please call Gwen Gay (918-261-9003) before coming to confirm the farm is open and the berries are available.
+Please call Gwen Johnson (918-261-9003) before coming to confirm the farm is open and the berries are available.
 The farm will be closed if heavy rains occurred the day/night before or if it is raining heavily during open hours.